-Blog home / Everything you need to know about the Overland Track
+Blog home / The Overland Track: Everything you need to know

 Considering walking the Overland Track, one of Australia's most iconic and world-renowned trails?
 Here's the 411 on what to expect, including phone reception, shower facilities, water purification requirements, tents, charging facilities and more.